 - Reason for Separation (RFS) - (e.g. Laid off due to COVID-19 shutdown, Temporarily Laid off due to COVID-19, etc.)

-Additionally, you may be eligible for Disability or Paid Family Leave benefits if you live in one of the following states: CA, HI, NY, NJ, RI, PR, or WA.
+Additionally, you may be eligible for Disability or Paid Family Leave benefits if you live in some states such as: CA, HI, NY, NJ, RI, PR, or WA.

 Q: What if the client asks me to travel domestically for my assignment?

 If a business trip requires you to travel well beyond your regular daily commute, requires air-travel, an overnight stay or extended travel on mass-transit, and you are not comfortable doing so, please contact us.
-Inform your local Robert Half office or Staffing Professional that you have been asked to travel and you do not feel comfortable doing so.
+Inform your local Robert Half office or talent solutions professional that you have been asked to travel and you do not feel comfortable doing so.
 We will work with the client regarding your concerns.

 Q: What if I’ve taken a personal trip or vacation and traveled to or from another country, should I inform Robert Half or the client?